My Vaccine Pass required on all NorthTec sites. Read more

 The biggest thing I’ve learnt in this journey is not to doubt your learning abilities.
 You can do anything you want...

 “Someone in social work introduced me to this field and recommended I apply for a scholarship to study.
 I am a truck driver and digger driver by trade and I didn’t believe I could study at a tertiary level because I left school early.
-I started with the Mental Health and Addictions course in Kerikeri and now I’m on my way to my degree!”
+I started with the Mental Health and Addictions course in Kerikeri, and continued on to completed my degree at the Whangarei campus in Social Work.

-“Our class has students from South Africa, Germany, Switzerland, India, and England as well as sixth generation pakeha, so we are learning many different perspectives.
-The tutors have put me in a tuakana (supporting) role.”
+“Our class had students from South Africa, Germany, Switzerland, India, and England as well as sixth generation pakeha, so we are learning many different perspectives.
+The tutors put me in a tuakana (supporting) role.”

 “The biggest thing I’ve learnt in this journey is not to doubt your learning abilities.
 You can do anything you want to once you remove your own mind blocks.”

 Thank you to all the staff of NorthTec (especially those in Kaitaia) who were the biggest inspiration that I had in my years of study, they stood beside my, guided me, taught me, and supported me to where I am today.
 I still get support from staff today in the role that I have here at work."

 NorthTec is not a second-class option, I always felt like going to a polytechnic meant that I wasn't as successful as...

 It has taken 15 years to turn my life around and six years to complete my degree but my life has now changed forever

 “When I walked across that stage at graduation to receive my Degree in Social Services, it was the first time I had graduated at doing anything – ever.
 I cried tears for the first time in my life.”

 Ngametua has lived a hard life.
 “I left school at intermediate, was on the streets at 11 and then became a ward of the state.
 I was in and out of boys’ homes and foster care, and when I turned 17, I went to jail.
 I mostly lived life as a gang member and have had several stints in jail.”